IUPESM BYLAWS (how it functions)

 6.2 Council shall be responsible for:

-c. the appointment of Ad hoc Committees or Working Groups with precise terms of reference.
+- the appointment and support of Ad hoc Committees or Working Groups with specific terms of reference.

 6.3 On receipt of applications for membership the Council shall recommend action to the General Assembly,

-6.4 In between sessions of the General Assembly, formal action may be taken by the Council by mail ballot to the delegates as specified in bylaw 2.
+6.4 In between sessions of the General Assembly, formal action may be taken by the Council by mail ballot or electronic ballot to the delegates as specified in bylaw 2.